 CVRF encourages you to contribute by voicing your support for CVRF and the CDQ program to the North Pacific Fishery Management Council (NPFMC) and the Alaska Board of Fisheries (BOF).
 CVRF’s participation in the Bering Sea provides our 20 member communities an opportunity to fish and work, thereby generating hope for our residents!
 All of the programs CVRF offers are paid for with earnings from the Bering Sea, particularly the Bering Sea pollock fishery.
 It is important to fully understand all the information and consequences of decisions before taking actions that could affect Bering Sea fisheries.

 CVRF’s success is measured by its ability to provide opportunities for our residents to fish and work.
-As we work to continue, modify, or add to our programs, we hope you will take the time to contribute your input about how we can improve our ability to provide these opportunities and maximize their value to residents.
+As we work to continue, modify, or add to our programs, we hope you will take the time to contribute your constructive input about how we can improve our ability to provide these opportunities fairly and maximize their value to residents.